jocamav/spring-vue/README.md

 ### Vue instance

 Let's create a header section with some title.
+Replace the current `app-todo` div for this one.

 ```html
 <div id="app-todo">